 As the seasons change, the more you feel the cool air blustering outside.
 And … inside your home?
-If your gas furnace is blowing cold air and adding a chill to your Middle Georgia home, it’s time to contact Air Concepts of Middle Georgia.
+If your gas furnace is blowing cold air and adding a chill to your Milledgeville and Middle Georgia home, it’s time to contact Air Concepts of Middle Georgia.
 Once in a while an absence of warm air from your gas furnace calls for a big repair, but often it can be a small fix.
 Here are a few of the more common reasons your gas furnace could be blowing cold air instead of keeping your home toasty.

 Your furnace might be overheating